-- 1.4.1 This bylaw shall be applicable to all lands and surfaces of the water within the District that are subject to alterations or development, as defined by the District's regulations. - 1.4.2 In instances where the Official Community Plan identifies conditions for which Development Approval Information may be required, this bylaw prescribes the requisite procedures, policies and content requirements for such information. - 1.4.3 The following District Officials are authorized to require an Applicant to provide Development Approval Information on the anticipated impact of a proposed Application: - (a) Director, Planning and Building; - (b) Manager, Development Planning; - (c) Director, Subdivision and Environmental Services; - (d) Director, Engineering; or - (e) Approving Officer.
+- 1.4.1 This bylaw shall be applicable to all lands and surfaces of the water within the District that are subject to alterations or development, as defined by the District's regulations. - 1.4.2 In instances where the Official Community Plan identifies conditions for which Development Approval Information may be required, this bylaw prescribes the requisite procedures, policies and content requirements for such information. - 1.4.3 The following District Officials are authorized to require an Applicant to provide Development Approval Information on the anticipated impact of a proposed Application: - (a) Director, Planning and Building; - (b) Director, Subdivision and Environmental Services; - (c) Director, Engineering; or - (d) Approving Officer.